-Bachelor of Fine Arts (BFA): Fashion Design Degree Overview
+Bachelor of Fine Arts in Fashion Design

 - Color theory